immersive-web/webxr/webvr-migration.md

 Misc
 ----
 WebXR currently has no equivalent for the `vrdisplayactivate`, `vrdisplaydeactivate`, `vrdisplaypointerrestricted`, and `vrdisplaypointerunrestricted` events.
+WebXR events also have no equivalent of the `reason` enum reported for `VRDisplayEvent` types.

 WebXR currently has no equivalent for the `VRDisplayCapabilities.hasExternalDisplay` attribute.